wso2/docs-updates/en/docs/updates/wso2-registry-web-portal.md

 1. Click into a specific **Repository**.
 2. Locate the specific **Tag** (version) you wish to use (e.g., latest or 4.2.0.15).
-3. Click the Artifact **SHA** value
+3. Click the Artifact **SHA** value.

 ![Pull command - SHA view](../assets/img/updates/registry-portal-pull-command.png)

-4. Then select the Tag and Click the Copy Icon next to the pull command.
+4. Select the Tag and click the Copy Icon next to the pull command.

 ![Pull command with SHA](../assets/img/updates/registry-portal-pull-command-sha.png)